magnumjs/micro-ui/README.md

 Demo running at http://localhost:3000
 ```

-## To consume the library as a client see this repo:
+## To consume the library as a client see this repo

 https://github.com/magnumjs/micro-ui-client